wireapp/brand/writing/style-guidelines/index.md

 ### Punctuation

 For complete punctuation rules, refer to standard [American style guides](#reference-resources).
+Consider these key points and exceptions:

 * Do not use periods in UI strings unless there are two or more sentences.
   For example: _“Start a conversation”_.
 However, copy on the website should be punctuated correctly.
 * Use the serial (or “Oxford”) comma in a list of three or more items.
-  For example: _“Email, phone number, and address”_.
+  For example: _“email, phone number, and address”_.
 * Avoid apostrophes, exclamation marks, ampersands, slashes, and the “+” symbol in [UI copy][1] wherever possible.
+* Use “logical punctuation” for clarity: place the second member of a pair of quotation marks before any other adjacent mark of punctuation, unless the other mark is part of the quote. **Note:** This differs from default American style.

 ### Typography